-Mill-turning version 2 Mill-turning version 2 This software option includes all functions of Mill-Turning (software option 50).
-In addition, this software option offers the following advanced turning functions: Cycle 882 SIMULTANEOUS ROUGHING FOR TURNING Further information: "Cycle 882 SIMULTANEOUS ROUGHING FOR TURNING (option158) ", Page 632 Cycle 883 TURNING SIMULTANEOUS FINISHING Further information: "Cycle 883 TURNING SIMULTANEOUS FINISHING (option 158)", Page 637 The advanced turning functions not only enable you to manufacture under- cut workpieces but also to use a larger area of the indexable insert during the machining operation.
-Optimized contour machining (OCM) This software option enables the trochoidal milling of closed or open pockets and islands of any shape.
+Software option Definition and application Turning v2 Mill-turning version 2 (option 158) This software option includes all functions of Mill-Turning (software option 50).
+In addition, this software option offers the following advanced turning functions: Cycle 882 SIMULTANEOUS ROUGHING FOR TURNING Further information: "Cycle 882 SIMULTANEOUS ROUGHING FOR TURNING (option158) ", Page 651 Cycle 883 TURNING SIMULTANEOUS FINISHING Further information: "Cycle 883 TURNING SIMULTANEOUS FINISHING (option 158)", Page 657 The advanced turning functions not only enable you to manufacture under- cut workpieces but also to use a larger area of the indexable insert during the machining operation.
+Model Aided Setup Graphically supported setup (option 159) This software option is used to determine the position and misalignment of a workpiece with only one touch-probe function.
+You can probe complex workpieces with, for example, free-form surfaces or undercuts, which is not possible with all of the other touch-probe functions.
+The control supports you additionally by showing the clamping situation and possible touch points in the Simulation workspace by means of a 3D model.
+Further information: User's Manual for Setup and Program Run Optimized Contour Optimized contour machining (OCM) Milling (option 167) This software option enables the trochoidal milling of closed or open pockets and islands of any shape.
 During trochoidal milling, the full cutting edge is used under constant cutting conditions.
 The software option includes the following cycles: Cycle 271 OCM CONTOUR DATA Cycle 272 OCM ROUGHING Cycle 273 OCM FINISHING FLOOR and cycle 274 OCM FINISHING SIDE Cycle 277 OCM CHAMFERING In addition, the control offers OCM FIGURES for frequently needed contours With OCM you can shorten the machining time while reducing tool wear at the same time.
-Further information: "OCM cycles", Page 320 Process monitoring Reference-based monitoring of the machining process The control uses this software option to monitor defined machining sections during program run.
-The control compares changes in conjunction with the tool spindle or the tool with the values of a reference machining operation.
+Further information: "OCM cycles", Page 326 Process Monitoring Process monitoring (option 168) Reference-based monitoring of the machining process The control uses this software option to monitor defined machining sections during program run.
+The control compares changes with regard to the tool spindle or the tool with the values of a reference machining operation. spindle or the tool with the values of a reference machining operation.
 Further information: User's Manual for Setup and Program Run